microsoft/vscode-docs/docs/editor/integrated-terminal.md

 > **Note:** The example above assumes you are running 32-bit VS Code on 64-bit Windows and need to use `sysnative`.
 If you are running the 64-bit version of VS Code, you would use `System32`.

-**Q: How do I fix Powershell on macOS complaining about a "-l" argument?**
+**Q: Powershell on macOS is complaining about a "-l" argument, how do I fix it?**

 When configuring the integrated terminal to use Powershell on macOS you may hit [this error](https://github.com/Microsoft/vscode/issues/33022) complaining about a `"-l"` argument.
 To fix this you will need to override the shell args setting as it defaults to `["-l"]` to run login shells by default (for bash/zsh/etc.).